Which OAuth 2.0 flow should I use?

 Is the Client absolutely trusted with user credentials?

 This decision point may result to suggesting the Resource Owner Password Credentials Grant.
 In this flow the end-user is asked to fill in credentials (username/password) typically using an interactive form.
-This information is later on sent to the Client and the Authorization Server.
+This information is sent to the backend and from there to Auth0.
 It is therefore imperative that the Client is absolutely trusted with this information.

 Is the Client a native app or a SPA?